-The research supplement will focus on social climate, as expressed through message linguistics, subjective experiences, and social networks.
-The top-down assessment will use discourse analysis to explore unfiltered e-mail communication regarding women in STEM.
-The connection between the top-down and bottom-up processes will be assessed by analyzing the depth and value of STEM professors’ networks and administrative expectations of women’s networks.
-These studies will be conducted by faculty and graduate students, and will be turned into a series of presentations and publications.
+The research team at LEAF plans on studying social climate, as expressed through message linguistics, subjective experiences, and social networks, in order to explore communications regarding women in STEM.
+We will also analyze the depth and value of STEM professors’ networks and administrative expectations of women’s networks.

 Study 1: Analyzing top-down communication through discourse analysis

 Discourse analysis examines how language is used to communicate knowledge, identity, and social relationships within an institution.
 LEAF can gain an understanding of the underlying beliefs of the organization by examining commonplace interactions.